-But the largest feast of all is on July 16th and 17th, the festival of Aghia Marina in Benitses.
+But the largest feast of all is on July 16th and 17th, the festival of Agia Marina in Benitses.

 Because there can be no celebration without eating and drinking all kinds of dishes and especially kebabs and lamb on the spit are available in plentiful supply.

-In Benitses there are restaurants with great diversity, some offering traditional Greek and Corfiot cooking, but also Chinese cuisine, grills with meat or fresh fish, pizza and many others.
+There are restaurants with great diversity, some offering traditional Greek and Corfiot cooking, but also Chinese cuisine, grills with meat or fresh fish, pizza, and many others.

 The 400 years of Venetian rule have strongly influenced Corfiot cuisine which is a mixture of Greek and Italian with a strong emphasis on fish and seafood in general.

-Your holidays in Benitses is an opportunity for you to try some of the most famous local dishes such as:
+Your holidays in Benitses are an opportunity for you to try some of the most famous local dishes such as:

-– Sofrito: is thin strips of veal lightly sauteed in a pan with a white sauce of garlic, parsley, white pepper, white wine, salt and vinegar.
+– Sofrito: thin strips of veal lightly sauteed in a pan with a white sauce of garlic, parsley, white pepper, white wine, salt, and vinegar.
 Served with rice or mashed potatoes.

-– Pastitsada: is the most famous Corfiot dish, cooked beef with garlic, parsley, salt and pepper, the sauce contains olive oil tomato, onion, cinnamon, cloves garlic, salt, pepper and nutmeg, is always accompanied by pasta.
+– Pastitsada: is the most famous Corfiot dish, cooked beef with garlic, parsley, salt, and pepper, the sauce contains olive oil, tomato, onion, cinnamon, cloves garlic, salt, pepper, and nutmeg, and is always accompanied by pasta.

-The Pastitsada in villages is made with cockerel, but Pastitsada can also be done with fish.
+Pastitsada in villages is made with cockerel, but Pastitsada can also be made with fish.

-– Bourdeto: boiled fish, Scorpionfish are the best, but other fish such as bass can also be sued.
+– Bourdeto: Boiled fish and Scorpionfish are the best, but other fish such as bass can also be used.

 Bourdeto is very tasty with octopus too, it is made with more onions and chopped potatoes boiled together.

-– Tsigareli: Various wild vegetables and herbs cooked with onion, garlic, and plenty of spicy red pepper or tomato.
+– Tsigareli: Various wild vegetables and herbs cooked with onion, garlic, and plenty of spicy red pepper and tomato.

-Before going home you must remember to buy the traditional Nougat called Mandolato and candied kumquats, you can get these in any supermarket, but also in the traditional cake shops.
+Before going home you must remember to buy the traditional Nougat called Mandolato and candied kumquats, you can get these in any supermarket, but also in the proper cake shops.

 Some restaurants worth trying are:

-PAXINOS Grillroom, in the entrance of the old village.
+PAXINOS Restaurant Grillroom, at the beginning of the road that leads to the old village.

-ROSE GARDEN, for Chinese cuisine, located in the centre of the old village)
+ROSE GARDEN, with Chinese cuisine, is located in the center of the old village.

-ZORBAS Taverna and Restaurant CHICKEN GEORGE (Both at the south Benitses, also on the beach)
+CHICKEN GEORGE At the south Benitses, also on the beach.

-Of course there are dozens of other restaurants which are also good, and you will enjoy finding your personal favourite.
+Of course, there are dozens of other restaurants that are equally good, and you will enjoy finding your personal favorite.

-There are dozens of bars and cafes in Benitses where you can enjoy coffee, ice cream or a drink.
+There are dozens of bars and cafes in Benitses where you can enjoy coffee, beer, ice cream, or a drink.

-Those in the centre of the village are also popular meeting places for the local resident.
+Those in the center of the village are also popular meeting places for the residents.